 She does him good and not evil all the days of her life.
 She looks for wool and flax and works with her hands in delight.
 She is like merchant ships; she brings her food from afar.
 She rises also while it is still night and gives food to her household and portions to her maidens.
 She considers a field and buys it; from her earnings she plants a vineyard.
 She girds herself with strength and makes her arms strong.

-In the comic strips she flys around with a cape.
-In real life she may wear an apron, but her main focus is not cooking.
-She is an amazing wife, mom, and household manager with good business sense too.
-She is totally focused on making her family and household successful.
-She demonstrates loyalty, consistency, stamina, diligence, and initiative.
+In the comic strips, she flies around in a cape.
+In real life, she wears an apron, but her primary focus is not cooking.
+She is an amazing wife, mom, and household manager, having business sense.
+She focuses entirely on making her family and household secure and happy, with loyalty, consistency, stamina, diligence, and initiative.

-Busy as a beaver, when does she start her training and will she burn-out?
+Busy as a beaver, when does she start her training?
+And will she ever burn-out?

 Read More About Superwoman